thecodingdoc/biotrends/README.md

 https://www.nlm.nih.gov/databases/download/pubmed_medline.html

+and run the script on each XML file.

 ## Compute the popularity of MeSH terms over the years

 The following script computes the number of articles containing given mesh terms: